Cherreads

 Their heads turned toward her all at once.

-One of them hooked an arm under the bruised man's shoulder, another suddenly sniffing, expressions flashing across their faces.
+One of them hooked an arm under the bruised man's shoulder while another suddenly sniffed, expressions flashing across their faces.

 "You didn't see the sign?"